-If you are dealing with critics and haters try not to listen.
-Don’t shrink your greatness, you can’t control what other people think or say about you.
-Whatever you do someone will judge you for it, 30 percent will love it, 30 percent will hate it, and 30 percent won’t care.
-Try your best not to take it personally, have as little interaction with the hater as you possibly can.
+If you are dealing with critics and haters, try not to listen.
+Don’t shrink your greatness.
+You can’t control what other people think or say about you.
+Whatever you do, someone will judge you for it—30 percent will love it, 30 percent will hate it, and 30 percent won’t care.
+Try your best not to take it personally and have as little interaction with the hater as you possibly can.

-No matter what you do someone is going to judge you for it, you could be the most beautiful person on the planet and someone will call you unattractive.
-Some people just sit on the sidelines of life criticizing other people yet they themselves have nothing to contribute to the world.
+No matter what you do, someone is going to judge you for it.
+You could be the most beautiful person on the planet, and someone will call you unattractive.
+Some people sit on the sidelines of life criticizing other people, yet they themselves have nothing to contribute to the world.

 Be the best you can be in your life and just keep going.
-The hater will probably complaining and hating on someone else next week.
+The hater will probably complain and hate on someone else next week.

 Top Ten Rudest comebacks Ever

 - You’re like a bag of Pampers.
 Self absorbed and full of shit.

 - I would tell you to go f*ck yourself but I’m pretty sure you’d be disappointed.

 - Since you know it all, you should know when to shut the f*ck up.

 - Yep, no doubt about it, your father should have pulled out earlier.